MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/traceability/traceability-app-run.md

 ---
-title: Run the Traceability app in Power Apps (preview)
+title: Open the Traceability app in Power Apps (preview)
-description: This article describes how to run the Traceability app in Power Apps after it's been installed on your environment.
+description: This article describes how to open the Traceability app in Power Apps.
 author: banluo-ms
 ms.author: banluo
 ms.reviewer: kamaybac